Satyam/firmata-http-bridge/README.md

 All commands should be sent to `http://localhost:8000` if run from the same machine (*`localhost`*).
 The port can be the default `8000` or whatever was [configured](#configuration).

+There will be references to the bits of code relevant to the part being explained, signaled by the *octocat* [ :octocat: ](https://github.com/Satyam/firmata-http-bridge) emoji, which is the emoji for GitHub, where the code resides.
+The references usually point to highlighted pieces of code.
+However, as the code may change, the lines pointed out might move around and the highlight might get offset.
+If so, please file an issue in GitHub Issues [ :octocat: ](https://github.com/Satyam/firmata-http-bridge/issues/new) so it can get fixed.

 ### HTTP GETs

 Most commands can be issued from the location bar on any browser, there is no need to do any programming.
 It is as if you were asking for a regular web page but the server reads the information from the URL and assembles the reply on the fly.

-It is not really practical for programming purposes, as the replies are simple text or html, which makes them harder to understand (that is *parse*) by a program.
+It is not really practical for programming purposes, as the replies are simple text or html, which makes them easier for people to read but harder to understand (that is *parse*) by a program.

 Also, the commands implemented are very simple requiring at most two parameters.
 If more options were to be needed, concatenating more and more parameters into the URL becomes a nightmare.
-That is why, in some web sites, you see long URLs with very long strings of seemingly random characters.
+That is why, in some web sites, you see URLs with very long strings of seemingly random characters.
 Sometimes they are JSON-encoded objects containing the parameters which are then [Base64 encoded](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs#encoding_data_into_base64_format) or [url-encoded](https://www.w3schools.com/tags/ref_urlencode.ASP) to avoid conflicting characters, or some other means of packing all the parameters into a string, for example [Google Maps StreetView images](https://www.google.com/maps/@41.2430273,1.8120463,3a,75y,111.63h,88.29t/data=!3m7!1e1!3m5!1sceei56sWBpNMz0J9o64Ogg!2e0!6shttps:%2F%2Fstreetviewpixels-pa.googleapis.com%2Fv1%2Fthumbnail%3Fpanoid%3Dceei56sWBpNMz0J9o64Ogg%26cb_client%3Dmaps_sv.tactile.gps%26w%3D203%26h%3D100%26yaw%3D232.36258%26pitch%3D0%26thumbfov%3D100!7i16384!8i8192)

 The parameters needed for each command are appended to the base URL, separated with forward slashes.
 Thus, the server responds in various ways: